 Jones holds a Master’s Degree from the University at Albany, a Bachelor’s Degree from Skidmore College, and a doctorate in Educational Administration from Sage Graduate College.

-As the Assistant District Superintendent for Curriculum and Instruction, Lauren Gemmill oversees the administrative operations of curriculum and instruction of all BOCES programs.
+As the Deputy District Superintendent for Curriculum and Instruction, Lauren Gemmill oversees the administrative operations of curriculum and instruction of all BOCES programs.

 Prior to coming to BOCES in July 2019, Gemmill was the assistant superintendent for instruction with the Niskayuna Central School District and served as a principal of the district’s Rosendale Elementary School for six years.